 The People Who Matter Most Love Us as We Are

 My baby girl, who loves me for the only me she’s ever known, is invaluable.
 She loves her mama – a mom with a keloid scar, C-section shelf, temporary baby bump, and bags under her tired eyes.
 Despite all the exhaustion, the fun I have with my family every day is priceless.
 Finding joy in the chaos, simplicity, and monotony is beautiful.
-The new me isn’t going anywhere.
-Just onward and upward into this precious journey of becoming so much more in my motherhood.
+The new me isn’t going anywhere, just onward and upward into this precious journey of becoming so much more in my motherhood.

-These days, moms are expected to bounce back and get on with their old lives.
+Nowadays, moms are expected to bounce back and get on with their old lives.
 Like they didn’t just bring a whole new human into the world.
-The thing is, in the process of giving birth, moms don’t just bring whole new humans into the world.
-We become whole new humans in the process.
+The thing is, in the process of giving birth, moms don’t just bring new humans into the world.
+We become new humans in the process.
 Days, weeks, months, or even years later, we are still not “back to normal” by society’s standards.
 That’s not something to feel bad about.
 It might just be something to celebrate.
 It may be hard at times, but it can also be so very beautiful if you choose to make it that way.
 My new normal is all my child has ever known.
 And what a wonderful blessing it is to live it out together.
 No going back.